code

 The WebSocket Protocol

-The WebSocket protocol can be found in the application layer of the OSI model and allows a client and server to perform a full duplex communication over a single, long-lived connection, which will remain open until closed.
-Unlike HTTP, WebSocket does not use a request-response approach and has a lower overhead.
-Once the connection is established, the server and the client can send data, making the protocol ideal for real-time applications such as online games, chat applications, and live data streams.
-To understand the protocol better, take an online chat application as an example, without WebSocket, the application will have to make a request to the server every few seconds to receive new messages.
+WebSocket, operating at the application layer, enables full-duplex communication over a single, long-lived connection.
+Unlike HTTP, it avoids the request-response model and reduces overhead.
+Once connected, the client and server can exchange data in real time, making WebSocket ideal for online games, chat apps, and live data streams.
+To understand the protocol better, take an online chat application as an example.
+Without WebSocket, the application will have to make a request to the server every few seconds to receive new messages.
 With the WebSocket protocol, the server does not have to wait for a request from the client and can push the new message immediately.
 This means that WebSocket allows for faster and more efficient communication, making it well-suited for real-time applications where rapid data exchange is critical.

 The Way a Connection is Made

 To establish a WebSocket connection, the client sends an HTTP request to the server, including an Upgrade: WebSocket header indicating the will to upgrade to a WebSocket connection.
-The server responds with an HTTP response that includes a Connection: Upgrade header indicating that the upgrade has been accepted.
-Once the connection is established, data can be sent and received in real-time using the WebSocket protocol.
+The server responds with a Connection: Upgrade header to accept the upgrade.
+Once established, the client and server exchange data in real time using the WebSocket protocol.”

 Common Attack Vectors